Zhangjason308/SYSC3110-GROUP34/Deliverable2-README.txt

 	Swap:
 		1. Click desired number of pieces from the Hand
 		2. Select "Swap"
 		Note: If pieces are placed on the Board prior to swapping, they will return to hand, and only the selected pieces from the Hand will be swapped.
 -------------------------------------------------------------------------------------------------------------------------

-3. Next Player's turn
+3. AI's turn
+4. If a word is placed on a multiplier, the player's score will me multiplied depending on the color of the multiplier it is placed on, red color tiles are x3 multipliers, and blue color tiles are x2 multipliers.
+5.Blank pieces are represented by "!" .
-4. Repeat until Game Bag is empty, or no possible words can be made
+6. Repeat until Game Bag is empty, or no possible words can be made